-George Perry is a professor at the School of Environment at the University of Auckland, New Zealand.
+George Perry is a Professor at the School of Environment at the University of Auckland, New Zealand.
 He studies the effects of humans on forest ecosystems.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.